 Chicago Symphony Orchestra: Music Now $29.

-Bring your friends for a night of music and a post-concert reception with free food and drinks.
-All for just $28 plus online ticket fee per ticket or no fee if tickets purchased at the box office.
-Tickets are $9 for students.
+Bring your friends for a night of music.
+Each concert lasts one hour.
+All for just $29 plus online ticket fee per ticket or no fee if tickets purchased at the box office.
+Tickets are $15 for students.

 About the Harris Theater for Dance and Music